MorrowChem/how-to-validate-potentials-demo/OxICFM_README.md

 This is a set of instructions for connecting to the University High-Performance Computing (HPC) cluster, ARC, and running the demo notebooks for the OxICFM CDT Advanced Solids workshop.

 ARC uses a linux operating system, like most HPC clusters, and has no GUI, only a command-line.
-I'd recommend getting familar with the basics of running commands in a BASH terminal by reading through this briefly if you get stuck, or want to learn more about what the following recipe is doing:
+I recommend getting familar with the basics of running commands in a BASH terminal by reading through this briefly if you get stuck, or if you want to learn more about what the following recipe is doing:

         https://linuxconfig.org/bash-scripting-tutorial-for-beginners